xhfhope/horizontal-vertical-only/README.md

 ### Auto-Start
 To run it on Windows Startup, you can paste the `.ahk` file in the below directory (substitute your windows username) `C:\Users\<your username here>\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Startup`

+Note: The script consumes 1-2 MB of memory.